 SONYA CLARK ’89

 Catherine Epstein specializes in Modern German and Central European History.
-Since coming to Amherst College in 2000, she has taught a wide range of European history classes, including courses on the Holocaust, Nazi Germany, and World War II.
+Since coming to Amherst in 2000, she has taught a wide range of European history classes, including courses on the Holocaust, Nazi Germany, and World War II.
 Epstein is the author of four books on German history.
 Her textbook, Nazi Germany: Confronting the Myths, was published in 2015 (Wiley-Blackwell).
 Model Nazi: Arthur Greiser and the Nazi Occupation of Western Poland (Oxford, 2010) won the Arthur Kronthal Prize.
 Epstein also wrote The Last Revolutionaries: German Communists and their Century (Harvard, 2003) and A Past Renewed: German-speaking Refugee Historians in the United States after 1933 (Cambridge, 1993).
 For a decade (2004-2014), Epstein served as Associate Editor of Central European History, the leading journal in German history in North America.
 She is currently general editor for the Wiley-Blackwell textbook series Short Histories.
 In addition, she is an elected member of the Council of the American Historical Association (2014-2017).
-Since July 2014, Epstein has been Dean of the Faculty at Amherst College.
+Since July 2014, Epstein has served as Dean of the Faculty at Amherst.

 DOUGLAS C. GRISSOM ’89